Skip to Content

 Bus accidents in New York City are often attributed to factors such as driver fatigue, mechanical failures, or challenging road conditions.
 The bustling streets of New York pose unique risks, where aggressive driving and frequent stops increase accident risk.
 Identifying the root causes in each incident not only aids in establishing liability but also in improving future safety protocols.

-Legal professionals in New York often explore whether state-mandated maintenance checks were properly adhered to and whether the bus driver adhered to legal service hours.
+Legal professionals in New York often explore whether state-mandated maintenance checks were properly adhered to and whether the bus driver followed legal service hours.
 Both elements can significantly influence liability outcomes.
 Given these variables, gathering substantial evidence becomes imperative, often involving detailed evaluations of traffic surveillance and witness accounts.

 Frequently Asked Questions